top of page

 If it doesn’t gleam, is it worth anything at all?

-the world outside our walls doesn’t feel safe
+The world outside our walls doesn’t feel safe

-The world is unkind to love like ours
+the world is unkind to love like ours

-To be clear, we are safe.
+To be clear, we are safe

-But the world watches, it whispers
+it whispers

-And I hear every damn word
+and I hear every damn word

-But truly, my enemy is my ego.
+But truly, my enemy is my ego

-Clinging to scraps of endorsement
+clinging to scraps of endorsement

-A beast that feeds on validation,
+a beast that feeds on validation,

-It begs—stand behind me, hold me up
+it begs—stand behind me, hold me up

 My ego tells me our years together should matter more

-that longevity should be a badge of honor.
+that longevity should be a badge of honor

-It pleads—be seen, be liked
+it pleads—be seen, be liked

-It is shameful, but here I am
+it is shameful, but here I am

-But I have never felt so fragile,
+But I have never felt this fragile,

 so uncertain of myself, so rattled

-Like a stepped on thing
+like a stepped on thing

 And yet, he cradles my soul in wings so vast,